 How to buy a Gloomspite Gitz Warband

-The Squig Riders are 2 identical sprues, so you can get 5 Squig Hoppers with their boss and 5 Boingrot Bounders with their boss plus the 3 Sneaky Snufflers (you need 6snufflers for a valid unit in Age of Sigmar) for 30£.
+If you prefer individual boxes, the Squig Riders box contains 2 identical sprues, so you can get 5 Squig Hoppers with their boss and 5 Boingrot Bounders with their boss for £30.

 A cheaper option (15£) that allows you to collect quite a few miniatures is the Zarbag’s Gitz warband for Warhammer Underworlds.

 Inside you can find Zarbag (adapted as a herder or a boss), 3 shootas, 2 cave squigs, a netter and two extra miniature of which one that can be used as a Stabba with Pokin’ Spear.

 This way you could start with a Zarbag box and then expand where you prefer.

 If instead you are tempted by the Spider Riders, then the options are a bit old with the Scuttleboss available only in resin (or metal) for £23.5, the Spider Riders available in a box of 10 with option for a Boss for £20 and the Webspinner Shaman available only as one of the options from assembling an Arachnarok.

 All in all, there are many ways to start your warband.
 Not the cheapest options (since models are from multiple different boxes) but certainly one of the coolest warbands out there.

 After having bought all of these sweet gitz, you might feel tempted to start an army for Age of Sigmar.